 By letter dated February 26, 2020, we informed IGH that as a result of its breaches of the IGH Option, which remained uncured, an event of default had occurred under the IGH Note.
 We further advised IGH that we were electing to cause the IGH Note to bear interest at the default rate of 15% per annum effective February 26, 2020 and to accelerate all amounts due under the IGH Note.
 On March 3, 2020, we filed a claim for declaratory relief, among other things, requesting the court declare that CLS Massachusetts had validly exercised the IGH Option and instruct IGH to comply with its diligence requests and ultimately execute a merger agreement with us.
-The dispute regarding whether CLS Massachusetts properly exercised the IGH Option arose after CLS Massachusetts delivered a notice of exercise to IGH and IGH subsequently asserted that CLS Massachusetts' exercise was invalid.
+The dispute regarding whether CLS Massachusetts properly exercised the IGH Option arose after CLS Massachusetts delivered a notice of exercise to IGH and IGH subsequently asserted that CLS massachusetts' exercise was invalid.
 CLS and CLS Massachusetts intend to pursue this suit vigorously and believe that their claims are meritorious, however, there can be no assurance as to the ultimate outcome of this matter.
+At November 30, 2020, we had collected a total of \$2,743,229 of principal and \$181,771 of interest on the IGH Note.
+On February 27, 2021, IGH notified the Company that it did not plan to make further payments under the IGH Note on the theory that the break-up fee excused additional payments.
+The Company vehemently disagrees with this assertion, which remains in litigation.

 On September 13, 2018, we entered into a non-binding letter of intent (the "CannAssist LOI") with CannAssist, LLC ("CannAssist") setting forth the terms and conditions upon which we proposed to acquire an 80% ownership interest in CannAssist.
 On January 29, 2019, we made a line of credit loan to CannAssist, in the principal amount of up to \$500,000, subject to the terms and conditions set forth in that certain Loan Agreement, dated as of January 29, 2019 between CannAssist as the Borrower and the Company as the Lender (the "CannAssist Loan Agreement").
-The Loan was evidenced by a secured promissory note of CannAssist (the "CannAssist Note"), which bore interest at the rate of 8% per annum and was personally guaranteed by the two equity owners of CannAssist.
+The Loan was evidenced by a secured promissory note of CannAssist (the 'CannAssist Note'), which bore interest at the rate of 8% per annum and was personally guaranteed by the two equity owners of CannAssist.
 CannAssist had drawn down \$325,000 on the CannAssist Note.
 On March 11, 2019, the Company, through our wholly-owned subsidiary, CLS Massachusetts, entered into a membership interest purchase agreement (the "CannAssist Purchase Agreement") with CannAssist, each of the members of CannAssist, and David Noble, as the members' representative.
 Mr. Noble currently serves as the President of IGH, an entity that we hold an option to acquire.
 After conducting diligence regarding the cost of the planned buildout of the CannAssist facility, the parties jointly decided to terminate the CannAssist Purchase Agreement effective August 26, 2019 and declared the CannAssist Note due and payable in full not later than February 28, 2020.
 On December 23, 2019, we received payment in full on the CannAssist Note in the amount of \$342,567, which comprised \$325,000 of principal and \$17,567 of interest.